grandevelia/personal_site/README.md

 ## TODO
 - Use the new text-to-image models to build a dataset of hybrid dogs.
 Update fine tuning loss to binary cross entropy to allow multiclass prediction.
 Market the app as a workaround to genetic testing.
+- Catch error for camera not found on mobile - make sure camera access is allowed on your mobile browser!